Atlas975/Notes/Networking/Internet_infrastructure.md

 # Protocols
 - The rules the sender, receiver and devices need to follow for effective data communication.
-- Part of transport layer.
+- Part of **transport layer** of the OSI model
 - Defines what is communicated, how it's communicated and when.
-It also defines the format of data overall allowing accurate and timely data transmission.
+It also defines the format of data overall for allowing accurate and timely data transmission.
 ## HTTP
 - Example of an application protocol
 1. Client sends request